Suspicious package brings heavy police presence to Asper Jewish Community Campus

 A suspicious package at the Asper Jewish Community Campus brought a heavy police presence late Monday afternoon.

-Winnipeg Police were called to the scene at about 5 o’clock after someone noticed an abandoned suitcase outside the north end of the building.
+Winnipeg Police were called to the scene at about 5 p.m. after someone noticed an abandoned suitcase outside the north end of the building.

 The centre was evacuated as a precaution.